canonical/github-profiles-automator/README.md

 ## Profiles Management Representation

-This repo also contains the code for defining Profiles and Contributors in a source-agnostic way.
-You can find more about this in the [README.md](src/profiles_management/README.md)
+This repository also contains the code for defining Profiles and Contributors in a source-agnostic way, please refer to the [README.md](src/profiles_management/README.md) for more information.